ucsf-wynton/wynton-website-hpc/docs/hpc/software/apptainer.md

 /scratch/alice
 Apptainer> ls "$TMPDIR"
-ls: cannot access '/scratch/alice': No such file or directory
+ls: cannot access '/scratch/alice': No such file or directory Apptainer> mktemp
+mktemp: failed to create file via template ‘/scratch/alice/tmp.XXXXXXXXXX’: No such file or directory
 ```

 To make also these folders available within the container, we can use `apptainer` option `--bind`.
 In its simplest form, we can just list the folders we want to make available, e.g.